 How It Works

 When you enroll in the course, you will be directed to join a private Facebook group.
-This will be our online classroom and the source of the downloadable resources.
-It's also where you'll watch the Live videos twice a week.
+To take the course with me, yes, you do need to have some kind of Facebook account because this will be our online classroom and the source of the downloadable resources.
+It's also where you'll watch the Live videos (12 total!).
 On Monday, you'll jump right into group discussions and get centered on the week's topic.
 On Tuesday, you'll watch a Live instructional video.
-New discussions, optional activities, and motivational quotes will be posted throughout the week, and on Friday, there will be an entire Live video devoted to a Q&A. (Yes, you can ask questions ahead of time!)
+New discussions, optional activities, and motivational quotes will be posted throughout the week, and on Friday, there will be a Live video solely devoted to a Q&A (Aubrey's "Office Hours").
+Yes, this is a global friendly format: you can ask questions ahead of time and afterwards if you can't make it Live!

 Aubrey Hargis, M.Ed. is the founder and executive director of The Child Development Institute of the Redwoods.
 Through CDIR, she offers coaching and consultations to parents and teachers who are looking for gentle parenting techniques and effective teaching strategies.
 As an educator and child development researcher, she has taught children aged from toddlers through elementary school in both the public and private school sector and holds both an M.Ed. in Curriculum and Instruction and an American Montessori Society certificate in Lower Elementary.
 She is currently homeschooling her own two children.
 The coastal cliffs and the redwood trails in the San Francisco Bay area beckon her almost every weekend for another family adventure.